Manhunt for Canada restaurant bombers

 The third is a 35-year-old man from the neighbouring city of Brampton.

 The other victims range in age from 23 to 69 years of age.

-They have all been treated and released from hospital.
+All the victims have since been treated and released from hospital, according to police.

+In a short statement on Facebook, Bombay Bhel Restaurant called the incident "extremely horrific and sad".

 Chief Evans said her police force is working with others in the region as well as provincial and federal law enforcement in the investigation.